I’m sure you’ve seen the stories in the news...

 To prevent this, use your lighter to melt the bottom of the Crayon and then stick it onto the surface you’re planning to let your candle burn.

-Be sure to use a flame resistant surface such as glass or metal.
-I’ve found Altoid tins, old aluminum can lids, and glass plates to be great options.
+When candle making, be sure to use a flame-resistant surface such as glass or metal.
+I’ve found, an old aluminum can lid, glass jar, glass plates, or an Altoid tin to be great options.

 Step #3: Light the Crayon